 Belmont Manor House, Lee Family Seat in Loudoun County Virginia [Part One of a five-part series.]

 Loudoun County Virginia’s countryside was once dotted with the plantation homes of some of the most influential families in American history.
-If the house had a proper name attached, you could bet it belonged to someone of note, or a direct descendant.
-An example is the first house on our Masque of Honor historical home […]
+If the house had a proper name attached, you […]